ISubkowskI/ae-poc-identity-mcpsrv/SAMPLE_PROMPTS.md

 **Prompt:**
 > "Fetch all claims and show me their details."
-> "Fetch all claims and show me their DisplayText and IDs."
+> "Fetch all claims and show me their DisplayText and IDs.
+Format as table.
+Add sequence number as first column."

 *Tool Used:* `identity-get_claims`
 *Arguments:*